jonesdevelopment/sonar/.github/README.md

 - Special thanks to the [contributors of Sonar](https://github.com/jonesdevelopment/sonar/graphs/contributors).
 - The nbt mappings were taken from [LimboAPI](https://github.com/Elytrium/LimboAPI).
-- The compression and Varint decoding was taken from [Velocity](https://github.com/PaperMC/Velocity).
+- The Varint decoding was taken from [Velocity](https://github.com/PaperMC/Velocity).